jdamata/terraform-provider-sonarqube/docs/resources/sonarqube_user_external_identity.md

-# sonarqube_user_external_entity
+---
+page_title: "sonarqube_user_external_entity Resource - terraform-provider-sonarqube"
+subcategory: ""
+description: |-
   Updates the *external identity* of a *non local* Sonarqube User.
 This can be used to set the *Identity Provider* which should be used to authenticate a specific user.
+---

+# sonarqube_user_external_entity (Resource)

+Updates the _external identity_ of a _non local_ Sonarqube User.
+This can be used to set the _Identity Provider_ which should be used to authenticate a specific user.

-The Sonarqube API currently does not provide an endpoint to read the *external identity* setting of an user.
+The Sonarqube API currently does not provide an endpoint to read the _external identity_ setting of an user.

 ## Example: change the external identity to SAML